ChicoBitcoinJoe/community/notes.md

 # To Do's #

 ## Unsorted ##
+- submit comment not setting root_parent properly
+- post scores not updating correctly in multiView and communityView?

 ## Critical ##
 - General
     - Metamask loading late
         - only on slow internet connections?
+    - all lists need to be sorted properly

 - Vote Contract
-    - all lists need to be sorted properly
     - Multi/Community tokens
-    - public/private post scores
+    - public
     - settings sidenav backend

 - Need Name Registry